PCG boasts that they alone are “God’s one true church.” They proclaim that their literature is offered “completely free.” What are you not being told?

 “As we get into more trouble, they will really think we are crazy!
 But we simply are giving

 ourselves passionately to God.”
 (Who is That Prophet? pp. 5, 88.)

 “They [the members] will stay with God even if it gets them killed.”
 (Ezekiel, the End-Time

 Prophet pp. 2, 116]

 For more info, see Articles on Gerald Flurry.

 Teachings and Beliefs of Philadelphia Church of God:

-PCG is alleged to be one of the most abject, fear-filled of all the splinter groups from WCG.
-The fear and abuse surpasses anything HWA used.
+PCG is alleged to be one of the most abject, fear-filled, and destructive of all the splinter groups from WCG.
+The fear and abuse may surpass the methods HWA used.
 Former members have testified that this high demand, totalistic group has exploited them financially and abused them emotionally and spiritually.
 Those with loved ones or family inside PCG have testified of the cruelty and total lack of empathy and love that they have experienced from PCG ministers and members.

 - Teachings and end-time prophecies are mainly the same as taught by Herbert Armstrong, a known false prophet, except for when Gerald Flurry has “new revelations” or “new truths.”
 For an analysis of HWA’s teachings, see: Mystery of the Ages (a critical review) by Kelly Marshall.
 (PDF)

 - PCG claims to be “the only true church and God’s Work on earth today6 and the “Philadelphia era of God’s Church” (i.e., “the only church in the inner court”).